Trygvemb/Algorithms-Cloud-computing/CloudComputing.md

 - Understanding the fundamental concepts and terminology in Cloud Computing.
 - Understanding the different types of Cloud Services (IaaS, PaaS, SaaS) and their applications.
 - Understanding how cloud services can be used to create scalable applications.
-- Understanding the security aspects of cloud environments.
+- Understanding the security implications of using cloud services.
+- Understanding how to provision and manage cloud resources.

 **Skills**